-Definitions
+Glossary of terms

 Investigator means the Principal Investigator, Co-Investigators, Project Directors, and any other person at the institution who is responsible for the design, conduct, or reporting of research activities funded or proposed for funding, including relevant federal sub-recipient funding.
 For reporting of Significant Financial Interest, “investigator” includes the investigator’s spouse and dependent children.